Vutukuri-Kishan/AI-Trends/README.md

 # Real-time Research Project/ Societal Related Project
-on Submitted to JAWAHARLAL NEHRU TECHNOLOGICAL UNIVERSITY, HYDERABAD In partial fulfilment of the requirement for the award of the degree of the
+Submitted to JAWAHARLAL NEHRU TECHNOLOGICAL UNIVERSITY, HYDERABAD In partial fulfilment of the requirement for the award of the degree of the
 BACHELOR OF TECHNOLOGY IN COMPUTER SCIENCE AND ENGINEERING (DATA SCIENCE) By